Purple Line FAQs

 The University of Maryland’s M is a treasured landmark on our campus, and a defining marker for students, faculty, staff, alumni and visitors to campus.
 In preparation for the Purple Line, which will offer the UMD community easy access to the surrounding region like never before, our beloved M found a new home just across the street from where it previously stood.

 The new landscaped M is in a place of prominence as visitors arrive and we welcome Terps home to campus.
 In its new location, the M provides safer access for iconic photos, no longer requiring people to walk across a busy traffic circle to capture memories.
-A photo of the new M is below.

 The university is deeply committed to a maintaining a sustainable, green campus.
 We will be working in close coordination with the Purple Line to ensure that new trees will be planted for every tree that is removed during construction.
 Within one year of the Purple Line’s opening, our goal is to plant more trees on campus than those removed during construction.
 Our tree planting program will be adjusted as needed to ensure this is the case.
 We have worked with the Purple Line design team to identify trees near the alignment that may successfully remain, as well as trees that are good candidates for successful relocation on campus.